SebastianMestre/Jasper/ARCHITECTURE.md

 The general stages of running a Jasper program go as follows:

- - Parsing -- The parser produces a `CST`.
-This stores information about the source location of the different syntactic constructs in a program.
+ - Parsing -- The parser recognizes the syntactic stuctures in a Jasper program, and produces a Concrete Syntax Tree (`CST`), which describes the syntactic structure of a program in hierarchical fashion.
+Besides the plain structure, it also stores information about the source location of said syntactic constructs.
- - AST Conversion -- We convert the `CST` into an `AST`, discarding source location information.
-We also de-sugar some constructs into simpler ones.
+ - AST Conversion -- We convert the `CST` into an `AST`, discarding source location information, and de-sugaring some constructs into simpler ones.
+ In the later stages, this data structure will also hold types and other semantic information, like name bindings.
  - Symbol resolution -- We create a symbol table, and match every identifier to its declaration, while gathering references between global declarations.
- - Metatype inference -- validates that types and values are used in acceptable ways. (e.g. no saying that a variable has type 42) while eliminating certain ambiguities (e.g. is this identifier a type?).
+ - Metatype inference -- validates that types and values are used in acceptable ways. (e.g. no saying that a variable has type 42) while eliminating certain ambiguities (e.g. does this identifier map to a type?).
  - Type evaluation -- We build data structures that represent types and relations between them.
  - Type inference -- For every declaration and expression, we infer a type using